tanfonto/storx/README.md

 pipeline functionality, meaning more or less - unlimited power, some ideas follow:

-*   Streamlining your store emissions with external source using [combination](https://www.learnrxjs.io/operators/combination/) operators;
+*   Streamlining your store emissions with external sources using [combination](https://www.learnrxjs.io/operators/combination/) operators;

-*   Subsetting your state for particular listeners (`selectors` / `view-models`) with [transformation](https://www.learnrxjs.io/operators/transformation/) operators, i.e.
+*   Subsetting your state for particular listeners (aks `selectors` or `view-models`) with [transformation](https://www.learnrxjs.io/operators/transformation/) operators, i.e.